 Before any funding can begin, awardees must provide documentation of all necessary regulatory approvals (IRB, IACUC, hSCRO, IBC, CORID, etc.).
 Once regulatory documentation is provided, awarded projects will undergo an administrative review from NCATS, which may take up to 30 days.
 Funding cannot begin until projects have been approved by NCATS.
 Because of this, all applicants are strongly encouraged to have the necessary regulatory documents ready for submission.

 Study teams that involve cross-disciplinary collaborations are strongly encouraged.
-Co-Investigators may be from other universities; however, CTSI’s mission is primarily to promote research at the University of Pittsburgh, so applicants should justify extensive off-campus collaboration.
+Co-investigators may be from other universities; however, CTSI’s primary mission is to promote research at the University of Pittsburgh, so applicants should justify extensive off-campus collaboration.
 Partnerships with non-academic community partners are also acceptable.

 Questions?
-Contact the CTSI Pilot Core - firstname.lastname@example.org
+Contact the CTSI Pilot Core at firstname.lastname@example.org

 Round 1: Letter of Intent

-Please submit a letter of intent that summarizes your proposed research.
+Please submit a letter of intent that summarizes the proposed research.
 Each submission must include the following sections:

 Round 1: Review Criteria

 The review of letters of intent will be conducted by the faculty and staff of CTSI.
-Proposals will primarily be evaluated based on the inclusion of underrepresented populations and the biological or psychosocial impact for those populations.
-All proposals will also be evaluated on an NIH scale (1-9) in additional six categories: Overall Impact; Significance; Investigators; Innovation; Approach; and Environment (see “Review Criteria” below for descriptions).
-These eight criteria will be used to determine which investigators will be invited to submit a full proposal for the second round of CRISP.
+Proposals will primarily be evaluated based on the inclusion of underrepresented populations and the biological or psychosocial impact for those populations, as well as the overall scientific impact of the proposed work.
+The results of this evaluation will determine which investigators will be invited to submit a full proposal for the second round of CRISP.

 Round 2: Full Packet Submission

 Applications should be in the form of a single PDF document; please use Arial size 11 font, with margins of 0.5 inches.
-All materials must be submitted before midnight on Friday, April 20; additional or supplemental materials cannot be accepted after the deadline, and will not be reviewed.
+All materials must be submitted before 11:59 p.m. on Friday, August 9, 2019.
+Additional or supplemental materials cannot be accepted after the deadline and will not be reviewed.

 Include the following sections, beginning each section on a new page: